-The IHG Premier Card has an increased welcome bonus of 100,000 IHG Rewards Club points after spending $3,000 within the first three months.
-You can earn a further 5,000 bonus points when you add an authorized user and they make their first purchase within that same timeframe.
+The IHG Premier Card has an increased welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months, plus a further 40,000 IHG Rewards Club points after spending a total of $5,000 within six months.

 The best part is that you’re eligible for this card even if you have the old IHG credit card.

 An anniversary free night certificate

 Arguably the single best benefit of the IHG Premier Card, which more than justifies the $89 annual fee, is the anniversary free night certificate.
 This certificate can be redeemed at an IHG property retailing for up to 40,000 points per night, which covers over 95% of IHG properties around the world.